Athullvr/Athullvr/README.md

 ## ✨ **ABOUT ME :**

-🖥️ Working with technologies like Python, Mongodb,Pandas,Matplotlib

-🔥 Exploring Seaborn,EDA,scikit-Learn
+ 💻 Currently building a strong foundation in Data Science and Machine Learning

+📚 Skilled in Python, SQL, MongoDB, Pandas, NumPy, and data visualization tools

+🔍 Exploring EDA, Seaborn, and Scikit-Learn to deepen my analytical and modeling skills

-🧠 Interested in data-driven solutions and practical projects
+🚀 Interested in turning raw data into meaningful insights through practical projects

+🌱 Continuously learning and improving

 ## 🌐 **SOCIALS :**